-- All educators undergo an initial audit assessment of a family day care residence/venue and educator professional practice to ensure that all necessary safety facilities at their place of business meet the safety standards prescribed in the Education and Care Services National Law (Queensland) Act and the Education and Care Services National Regulations, National Quality Standards and frameworks. - This audit assessment tool is a living document, guides the maintenance of a safe and suitable environment and will be used to assist educators and coordinators in the review of the education and care setting.
+- All educators undergo an initial risk assessment of a family day care residence/venue to ensure that all necessary safety facilities at their place of business meet the safety standards prescribed in the Education and Care Services National Law (Queensland) Act and the Education and Care Services National Regulations, National Quality Standards and frameworks. - This audit assessment tool is a living document, guides the maintenance of a safe and suitable environment and will be used to assist educators and coordinators in the review of the education and care setting.